chainloaded/chainloaded/README.md

 ## Hi there 👋

-I'm an InfoSec student from Germany with a passion for OS and firmware security, offensive security and malware research.
+I'm an InfoSec student from Germany with a passion for OS and firmware security architecture, reverse engineering, offensive security and malware research.
 Projects and fields I have previously spent time with include:

 ### Programming